deviodigital/dispensary-age-verification/readme.txt

 4. All of the available customizer options in the Pro version

 == Changelog ==

+= 2.9.4 =
+*   Added notice about potential disruption to plugin updates by Matthew Mullenweg and what our next steps will be in `dispensary-age-verification.php`

 = 2.9.3 =
 *   Updated popup styles in `public/css/dispensary-age-verification-public.css`